This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 cracker dipping into a bowl of hummus

-Traditional hummus is made with beans and there is nothing wrong with using beans.
+Traditional hummus is made with beans and there is nothing wrong with using chickpeas to make a hummus recipe.
 Some individuals do not tolerate beans well.

-This Paleo hummus recipe can be made with or without beans.
-Either way you make this zucchini hummus recipe, you can't go wrong.
-It's so tasty and delicious!
+This zucchini and hummus recipe can be made with or without beans.
+Either way you make this healthy dip recipe, you can’t go wrong.
+It’s so tasty and delicious!

 Here’s a few more reasons why I love this zucchini hummus recipe!